top of page

 The revocation of approval for the employment of a foreign worker by the Federal Employment Agency (BA) is not an administrative act, but rather an internal act vis-à-vis the immigration authorities or foreign mission.
 If the BA revokes its approval due to the employer's insolvency, the immigration authorities are obligated to revoke the residence permit .
 In this case, you should definitely contact a lawyer to ensure the legality of your stay in Germany.

-The decision to revoke resides at the BA's discretion.
+The decision regarding revocation rests with the BA's due discretion.
 In particular, the principle of proportionality must be observed.
 The Federal Employment Agency is obligated to comprehensively assess all circumstances of the individual case in its discretionary decision and may give the employer and employee the opportunity to provide additional comments.
 However, this does not constitute a hearing within the meaning of the Administrative Procedure Act.
 Therefore, the BA must also consider the foreign national's interests in its decision.

 3. Apply for insolvency benefits

 Insolvency benefits cover a maximum of the last three months before the insolvency event and are subject to the monthly contribution assessment limit for unemployment insurance.
 This means that gross wages are capped for calculating insolvency benefits.
-Payments are only made if the outstanding wages are confirmed by an insolvency benefit certificate, either by the insolvency administrator when proceedings are opened or by the employer if the claim is dismissed due to insufficient assets or the company closes operations.
+Payment is only made if the outstanding wages are confirmed by an insolvency benefit certificate, either by the insolvency administrator upon opening of proceedings or by the employer if the claim is dismissed due to insufficient assets or closure of operations.
 It is therefore particularly important for foreign employees to take action as soon as there are signs of their employer being in financial crisis.
 Only those who know their rights and assert them in a timely manner can ensure that outstanding wages are not lost.
 Filing an application in a timely manner is the most important step towards financial security in the event of employer insolvency.

 bottom of page